 Depending on the image they’ve created, different brands have various rules regarding where they want to promote their product.
 An example of this is the renowned brand, Apple, which does not allow villainous characters on the screen using their devices.
 All this is done to protect their brand image.

 Below is an example of a top coke brand’s ad being displayed on violent content.

 How is Brand Safety Different from Brand Suitability?

 While brand safety categories enable businesses to avoid having their ads placed next to inappropriate content, these few industry rules might look excessively harsh at times.
 It is far more complicated than simply avoiding harmful words or creating keyword block lists.
 This is when brand appropriateness comes into play.

 Brand suitability takes brand safety to the next level.
 It is more than just ensuring that the brand’s reputation is not affected as a result of the facts around it.
-More importantly, brand compatibility is based on understanding the complete context of a page to ensure that it is suitable and matches with the message of a brand.
+More importantly, brand compatibility is based on understanding the complete context of a page to ensure that it is suitable and matches the message of a brand.